Market Garden

 "Are the veg boxes organic?"

 We are not certified organic, but we do grow to or above organic standards.
 Being certified comes with a cost which we would have to pass on to our customers.
 We would rather save that cost and be transparent with you.
-Learn more about how we grow here, read our newsletters and come along to our next farm tour.
+Learn more about how we grow here, read our newsletters and come along to our next farm tour or volunteer session.

 “Why are you no-dig?”

 No-dig is a method of growing used to improve the health of the soil.
-It reduces the amount of weeds which means we can grow without using herbicides and it saves on the amount of manual weeding we have to do too.
+Healthy soil means healthy plants.
+Healthy plants are tasty plants, too!
+Minimising soil disturbance also reduces the amount of weeds which means we can grow without using herbicides and it saves on the amount of manual weeding and digging we have to do.